 Question: What would you say has been the biggest benefit to your life from taking ketamine?

 A: At the darkest periods of my battle with TRD, I was basically just existing, it was as if life had lost all meaning and purpose for me.
-I sat in bed as much as possible and struggled to even take a shower.
-I felt disconnected from my kids, family, friends.
-But today I live a pretty normal and healthy existence.
-I get outside and enjoy the sunshine, I see my friends – and they want to see me, because I’m not all ‘doom and gloom’ like before, I enjoy spending time with my kids, and maybe most importantly, when life throws me a curveball, I feel like I’m able to deal with it.
-The burden of depression that I carried for so many years has been lifted.
+I sat in bed as much as possible and struggled even to take a shower.
+I felt disconnected from my kids, family, and friends.
+But today, I live a pretty normal and healthy existence.
+I get outside and enjoy the sunshine.
+I see my friends – and they want to see me because I’m not all ‘doom and gloom’ like before, I enjoy spending time with my kids, and maybe most importantly, when life throws me a curveball, I feel like I’m able to deal with it.
+The burden of depression I carried for many years has been lifted.
 I would never have thought a drug I once considered ‘hippie smack’ could be capable of giving me my life back.